-These regulations are effective from the academic year 2021 - 2022 and applicable to the candidates admitted to B. E. / B. Tech. during 2021 - 2022 and onwards.
+These regulations are effective from the academic year 2022-2023 and applicable to the candidates admitted to B. E. /B. Tech. during 2022-2023 and onwards.

 1. ADMISSION

-1.1 Candidates seeking admission to the first semester of the eight semesters B. E./B.Tech Degree Programme:
+1.1 Candidates seeking admission to the first semester of the eight semesters B.E./B. Tech Degree Programme:

-Should have passed the Higher Secondary Examination (10+2) (Academic Stream) prescribed by the Government of Tamil Nadu with Mathematics, Physics and Chemistry as three of the four subjects of study under Part-III or any similar Examination of any other University or authority accepted by the Karpagam University as equivalent thereto.
+Should have passed the Higher Secondary Examination (10+2) prescribed by the State Government /Central Government with Mathematics/ Physics / Chemistry / Computer Science /Electronics / Information Technology / Biology / Informatics Practices / Biotechnology / Technical Vocational subject / Agriculture / Engineering Graphics/ Business Studies/ Entrepreneurship.
+(Any of the above three subjects) or any similar Examination of any other institution/ University or authority accepted by the Karpagam Academy of Higher Education as equivalent there to).